QuCAI-Lab/qagc/README.md

 # Presentation

+Note: there is still room for improvement in terms of implementation.
+Nevertheless, it can be a starting point for future challenges.

 Refer to the [Presentation.ipynb](Presentation.ipynb) notebook for a theoretical background and derivation of the Hopping gate and Onsite gate using the Jordan–Wigner mapping and the Suzuki-Trotter formula.
 Gradient-free and gradient-based optimizations were compared and the circuit ansatz was implemented using both [Qiskit](https://qiskit.org/) and [QURI Parts](https://quri-parts.qunasys.com/).

 # Project Description